Are you looking for affirmation that love can beat all odds, even if a couple’s separated by distance?

 They can be great fun, and you can watch movies via long distance to learn about trust and communication.
 But remember, they are only movies.
 Real life requires a lot more effort and patience.

-We hope this list of movies about long-distance relationships helps you keep the spark alive!
+We hope these ideas for your next long-distance movie night help you keep the spark alive!